Post job

 The duties of an associate sales representative depend on one's line of work or industry of employment.
 Their responsibilities typically revolve around reaching out to clients through calls or door-to-door visits, offering products and services, collecting payments, addressing issues and concerns, and performing corrective measures when necessary.
 An associate sales representative often has a quota and deadline to reach; therefore, it is essential to be sales driven and goal-oriented.
 Furthermore, one must adhere to the policies and regulations of the company.

-As far as similarities go, this is where it ends because a store sales associate responsibility requires skills such as "store sales," "floor stock," "facebook," and "store management."
+While similarities exist, there are also some differences between store sales associates and associate sales representative.
+For instance, store sales associate responsibilities require skills such as "store sales," "floor stock," "facebook," and "store management."
 Whereas a associate sales representative is skilled in "work ethic," "patients," "excellent interpersonal," and "excellent organizational."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Sales and customer service associates are employees who are responsible for closing out sales deals and attending to customer needs.
 They are in charge of selling company goods and services to potential clients, often citing the common needs of prospective clients to ensure sales.
 They also handle customer inquiries and complaints and try their best to mitigate any problems that would arise.
 They are expected to be experts on company products to ensure that they can provide the best service to customers.
 Sales and customer service associates should have strong interpersonal skills, customer service skills, and communication skills.

-But both careers also use different skills, according to real store sales associate resumes.
-While store sales associate responsibilities can utilize skills like "store sales," "floor stock," "facebook," and "store management," some sales associate and customer services use skills like "plumbing," "booking," "cross-referencing," and "inbound calls."
+Each career also uses different skills, according to real store sales associate resumes.
+While store sales associate responsibilities can utilize skills like "store sales," "floor stock," "facebook," and "store management," sales associate and customer services use skills like "plumbing," "booking," "cross-referencing," and "inbound calls."

 A sales associate and cashier is an employee who takes on the dual role of helping customers with their product inquiries and facilitating the purchase of the customer.
 As a sales associate, the employee must be familiar with the different products offered by the company and should be able to direct customers to the product that best suits their needs.
 As a cashier, the employee must be familiar with the cash register and the system that the company uses to manage sales and facilitate payment.
 He/She or she must be able to work the equipment needed for a smooth checkout process.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a store sales associate is likely to be skilled in "store sales," "stock room," "facebook," and "store management," while a typical sales associate sporting goods is skilled in "background checks," "pallets," "goods sales," and "ammo."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a store sales associate is likely to be skilled in "store sales," "stock room," "facebook," and "store management," while a typical sales associate sporting goods is skilled in "background checks," "pallets," "goods sales," and "ammo."

-Sales associates sporting goods typically study at similar levels compared with store sales associates.
+Most sales associates sporting goods achieve a similar degree level compared to store sales associates.
 For example, they're 1.4% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between store sales associates and sales associate and cashiers, there are some differences that are important to note.
 For one, a store sales associate might have more use for skills like "store sales," "facebook," "store management," and "retail store."
-Meanwhile, some sales associate and cashiers might include skills like "basic math," "mathematics," "front end," and "credit card payments" on their resume.
+Meanwhile, some responsibilities of sales associate and cashiers require skills like "basic math," "mathematics," "front end," and "credit card payments. "